 "Jealous much, Al?"
 I tease, patting his cheek.

 Al looks positively horrified.
 "No!"
 He sighs long-sufferingly.
-"I just think you can do way
+"I just think you can do†way†better than that git."

 "That was only once!"
 Al replies heatedly, referring to our unfortunate finals of last year.
 "I was hit by a Bludger!"

 Yes, well, so was your father back in his second year, but did that stop him from catching the Snitch and defeating a Basilisk?†